biblys/isbn/README.md

 ### DEV

-- Fixed considering ISBNs with an invalid country code as valid
+- Fixed [#7] ISBNs with invalid product code or country code are considered valid
+- Added PHP versions 7.1 & 7.2 to travis config file

 ### 2.0.7 (2019-02-01)